74hc595/Lazymote/README.md

 - **Misc. wire and protoboard**
-    - When building prototypes, I like to keep the top of the board clean by making all the connections on the underside using [enameled magnet wire](x).
+    - When building prototypes, I like to keep the top of the board clean by making all the connections on the underside using [enameled magnet wire](https://www.flickr.com/photos/74hc595/11042466593/).
 However, I knew that I'd be putting adhesives on the underside, and didn't want any wires getting snagged.
 So I did all the wiring on the top surface using regular insulated wire.